Food is Medicine

 This promising approach to Food is Medicine features partnerships between community-based organizations and the health care sector that leverage the inextricable links between food, nutrition, and health.
 In these programs, health care providers assess patients for diet-related conditions and/or food insecurity and then prescribe a food-based intervention delivered by local organizations with long-standing ties within their community.

-For the past two years, Blue Cross NC Foundation has invested $4.5 million to support, and learn from, 10 community-based Food is Medicine programs throughout North Carolina.
-They range from small operations serving historically under-resourced neighborhoods to the largest produce prescription program in the country, whose footprint spans the entire state.
+Blue Cross NC Foundation is currently investing in, and learning from, nine community-based Food is Medicine programs throughout North Carolina.
+They include operations serving both rural and metropolitan communities in all corners of North Carolina to the largest produce prescription program in the country, whose footprint spans the entire state.

 These programs leverage, and marry, the expertise and trust of health care providers with the capabilities and wrap-around services of community organizations to serve the unique needs of residents.
 In many instances, they also integrate locally sourced food, supporting local farmers and growers as well as stimulating local economies.